Mon to Sat 8am to 6pm · Sun by Request Same-day slots available · (475) 500-7126

 For recessed cans, the best performers are the Philips LED PAR30 and PAR38 in the 2700K or 3000K color range.
 The 2700K produces the warm, amber tone most associated with traditional incandescent light and reads well in living areas, dining rooms, and bedrooms.
 The 3000K is slightly cooler and brighter, which works well in kitchens and workspaces.
 Both are widely available, dimmable on standard dimmer circuits, and rated for the full 15,000 to 25,000-hour lifespan.

 For chandeliers with candelabra bases, LED filament bulbs in the torpedo or flame shape have improved significantly.
-They produce the classic Edison-style warm glow visually indistinguishable from incandescent filament while running cooler and lasting far longer.
+They produce the classic warm glow visually indistinguishable from incandescent filament while running cooler and lasting far longer.
 A quality LED filament candelabra from Feit or Westinghouse will not need replacement for four to six years under typical chandelier use.

 What Happens on a Professional Bulb Service Visit